eubinecto/politely/README.md

 ### 3️⃣ Speak `politely` with `Styler`

-Instantiate a `styler` object, and style your sentences in a polite or formal manner with `styler`:
+Instantiate an object of `Styler`, and style your sentences in a polite or formal manner with `styler`:
 ```python3
 from politely import Styler
 from pprint import pprint